 |Customization||Less prone to customization||Allow customization causes bugs, thus poor coding than .NET|

 An ASP.NET framework has the most amazing set of libraries.
-It comes along with a lot of features, thus allowing a developer to create a website with its inbuilt and drag-drop features.
+It comes with many features, thus allowing a developer to create a website with its inbuilt and drag-drop features.
 All these qualities come with a price tag in the form of a license fee.
 PHP developers lack the options to work with widely used web frameworks like ASP.NET.
-A programmer can write code in any language like C#, VB, and F# within ASP.NET ecosystem.
+A programmer can write code in any language like C#, VB, and F# within the ASP.NET ecosystem.
 But programmer lacks the options to write code in PHP.
 Thus, PHP enables developers to write an application in flexible ways by allowing them to choose from a wide range of web frameworks.

-In ASP.NET vs PHP, Both ASP.NET vs PHP works efficiently, given the business case and required functionality suites to their taste.
+In ASP.NET vs PHP, Both ASP.NET vs PHP worked efficiently, given the business case and required functionality suites to their taste.
 Both ASP.NET vs PHP have their own set of pros and cons.
 It is the developer’s skills and business case requirement which would decide the usage of these technologies.